XinyeeElaine/Elaine_Portfolio/README.md

 <td width="50%" valign="top">

 ### 🎧 Procedural lofi engine
-No audio files.
+The whole soundtrack is generated in the browser.
 A Web Audio graph is built at runtime — oscillator pads, lead, and drums through per-instrument gain buses into a shared lowpass, with an LFO on the pad bus for tremolo.
-A few hundred bytes of code instead of a multi-megabyte MP3.
+A few hundred bytes of code stands in for a multi-megabyte MP3.

 </td>
 </tr>